robert17/iotf-rtd/docs/applications/libraries/java.rst

 Subscribing to device status
 -------------------------------------------------------------------------------
-Similar to subscribing to device events, applications can subscribe to device status, like device connect and disconnect to Internet of Things Foundation.
+Similar to subscribing to device events, applications can subscribe to device status, like device connect and disconnect to IoT Platform.
 By default, this will subscribe to status updates for all connected devices.
 Use the Device Type and Device Id parameters to control the scope of the subscription.
 A single ApplicationClient can support multiple subscriptions.

 Subscribe to status updates for all devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~